Roadrunner Comfort Support

 Install & Setup

-• Be sure to identify the 5 needed connections: ground, power, pump, low fan and high fan.
+• Remove the previous controller (if any) by removing mounting screws.
+Be sure to identify the 5 needed connections: ground (ACN), power (ACL), pump, low fan and high fan.

 Remove the two screws that are partially fastened at the controller bottom.